geem-lab/overreact-guide/src/install.md

 > **✏️** Don't worry, these dependencies are automatically installed when you
 > install **overreact** using `pip` as indicated above.

-Optionally, extra functionality is provided such as a command-line interface.
+As stated above, extra functionality is provided such as a command-line interface.
 If you would like to install the full set of supported features, you can specify the following extra flags:

 ```console
 $ pip install overreact[cli,fast]